Alsace: German Land within the Kingdom of France

 France consolidated its hold with the 1679 Treaties of Nijmegen, which brought most remaining towns under its control.
 France seized Strasbourg in 1681 in an unprovoked action.
 These territorial changes were recognised in the 1697 Treaty of Ryswick that ended the War of the Grand Alliance.

-But Alsace still contained islands of territory nominally under the sovereignty of German princes and an independent city-state at Mulhouse.
+But Alsace still contained islands of territory nominally under the sovereignty of German princes and an independent city-state at Mulhouse (an associate of the Swiss Confederacy).
 These enclaves were established by law, prescription and international consensus.